elotroalex/chiens/_texts/translation.md

 - at the red hour of nostalgia
 - at the hour undone red
 - at the red hour of crowds
-- shoulders of boiling water our scarred asses began to cry out revenge;
+- shoulders of boiling water, our scarred asses began to cry out revenge;
 - at the red hour of miracles
 - beautiful liberty of the night hatching with slatted manure and legs
 - caterpillars roared on the bridge